Facebook iconA Complete Guide on ETL Software Testing - F22 Labs

 5. End-to-End Testing

-• Data Validation: Ensure the final output aligns with expectations based on the input data.
+• Data Validation: Ensure final outputs match input expectations.

 Components of an ELT flow model